zhaoyao91/meteor-accounts-ex/README.md

 Up to you.
 By defining your actions, you can control the verify code options(format, ttl) and how to send the them by different actions.

+### sender

+This package doesn't define how to send verify code, but only relies on a sender interface.
+Thus you can customize it as you like, whether by smtp or some server's web api or something else.

+The default stub sender is:

+    // vars is {code, ttl}
+    sender: {
+        sendEmail(email, action, vars) {
+            console.log('AccountsEx send email', {email, action, vars})
+        },

+        sendSMS(phone, action, vars) {
+            console.log('AccountsEx send SMS', {phone, action, vars})
+        }
+    },

+You can call `AccountsEx.setSender(sender)` on server to replace it.

+### verify code options

+You can define verify code options by actions.
+Call `AccountsEx.setVerifyCodeOptions(builder)` and pass in a builder.
+The default builder is:

+    function (type, action) {
+        return {
+            ttl: 10 * 60 * 1000,
+            length: 6,
+            alphabet: '1234567890'
+        }
+    }

 ### strategies

 Some actions can be controlled by customizing the corresponding strategies.
 These actions are: